On Approximating Multi-Criteria TSP: Deterministic Approximations for 2

 \item Part~\eqref{part1} is tight: There exists a graph $G$ with edge weights $w_1$ and $w_2$ such that, for all $\eps > 0$, no single Hamiltonian tour of $G$ is a $(1/3 + \eps)$ approximate Pareto curve. \end{enumerate} \end{theorem}

-Before embarking on the proof of the theorem, let us make some remarks.
-The question how well a single element can approximate a whole Pareto curve has also been addressed by Ehrgott~\cite{Ehrgott:MultiTSP:2000}: He proved that for \mcminstsp, there is always a single Hamiltonian cycle $H$ such that the norm of $w(H)$ is at most twice as large as the norm of $w(\tilde H)$ for any Hamiltonian cycle $\tilde H$, i.e., $\|w(H)\| \leq 2 \cdot \|w(\tilde H)\|$.
-This, however, does not imply that $\{H\}$ is already an approximate Pareto curve.
-Instead, single-element approximate Pareto curves exist for no other variant of multi-criteria TSP than \kcmaxstsp 2: For \kcmaxstsp k for $k \geq 3$, we can consider a vertex incident to three edges of weight $(1,0,0)$, $(0,1,0)$, and $(0,0,1)$, respectively.
+Before embarking on the proof of the theorem, let us remark that single-element approximate Pareto curves exist for no other variant of multi-criteria TSP than \kcmaxstsp 2: For \kcmaxstsp k for $k \geq 3$, we can consider a vertex incident to three edges of weight $(1,0,0)$, $(0,1,0)$, and $(0,0,1)$, respectively.
 All other edges of the graph have weight $0$.
 Then no single Hamiltonian cycle can have positive weight with respect to all three objectives simultaneously.
 Similarly, no such result is possible for \kcmaxatsp k and for \kcmintsp k for any $k \geq 2$.